 Land of Dances

-The world dance day is celebrated on April 29th every year.
+The International dance day is celebrated on April 29th every year.
 In the land of India, every festival is an occasion for dance, be it the dance for Holi, be it for Bihu in Assam, be it the dance of Dandya for Navaratri, be it the cowherds dancing for Mattu Pongal.
 So, every occasion, every festival is a reason to dance in this land.

 Difference dances in Indian tradition